FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

 ## Terminology

-- **Cloud Cluster**:a standard k8s cluster, located at the cloud side, providing the cloud computing capability.
+- **Cloud Cluster**：a standard k8s cluster, located at the cloud side, providing the cloud computing capability.
 - **Edge Cluster**: a standard k8s cluster, located at the edge side, providing the edge computing capability.
-- **Connector Node**: a k8s node, located at the cloud side,  connector is responsible for communication between the cloud side and edge side.
-Since a connector node will have a large traffic burden, it's better not to run other programs on them.
+- **Connector Node**: a k8s node, located at the cloud side,  connector is responsible for communication between cloud side and edge side.
+Since connector node will have large traffic burden, it's better not to run other programs on them.
 - **Edge Node**:  a k8s node, located at the edge side, joining the cloud cluster using the framework, such as KubeEdge.
-- **Host Cluster**:  a selective cloud cluster, used to manage cross-cluster communication.
-The 1st cluster deployed by FabEdge must be the host cluster.
+- **Host Cluster**:  a selective cloud cluster, used to manage the cross-cluster communication.
+The 1st cluster deployed by FabEdge must be host cluster.
-- **Member Cluster**: an edge cluster, registered into the host cluster,  reports the network information to the host cluster.
+- **Member Cluster**: an edge cluster, registered into the host cluster,  reports the network information to host cluster.
-- **Community**: an K8S CRD defined by FabEdge， there are two types:
+- **Community**：K8S CRD defined by FabEdge，there are two types：
-   - **Node Type**: to define the communication between nodes within the same cluster
+   - **Node Type**： to define the communication between nodes within the same cluster
-   - **Cluster Type**: to define the cross-cluster communication
+   - **Cluster Type**：to define the cross-cluster communication

 ## Prerequisite